eartheos-app/api-docs/readme.md

 Annotations will display and allow the user access to the `name`, `lead`, `text`, `url`, `charts`, and `image` or `video` or `youtube` of an object (`LayerPolygon` or `LayerPoint`).
 Annotations will appear when an object is tapped.
 An object should only have only either a `video`, a `youtube` or `image` as only one can be displayed.
 These properties should only be added to specific globe objects and not a `LayerGroup` or a `Camera`.

+**`parabolic`** Set this to turn on parabolic camera movement.
+False by default, the camera moves directly between `Camera` locations.
+When on, the camera moves out from the globe and back in as the globe rotates to the next `Camera` position.

+**`expandKey`** When a story is playing and a group does not have sufficient information to display an annotation, then the key will be returned to view.
+The key can be displayed in a fully-expanded state where all of its parts are visible.
+It can also be displayed in a collapsed state where only the header is visible. `expandKey` is false by default to allow for more viewing space (recommended if stickers are being viewed).

 **Videos:** There are two ways to include a video in an annotation.
 One is with a URL to a video file in the `video` property.
 The second way is with a YouTube video ID in the `youtube` property.
 These, along with the other annotation properties can be included on globe objects `LayerPolygon` or `LayerPoint`.

+When playing YouTube videos, `videoStart` and `videoEnd` properties can be supplied to determine at what time (in seconds) the video starts and ends.